iterative/gatsby-theme-iterative/packages/example/content/docs/user-guide/experiment-management/running-experiments.md

 > 📖 See `dvc params` for more details.

-You could manually edit a params file and run an experiment on that basis.
+You could manually edit a params file and run an experiment using those as inputs.
 Since this is a common sequence, the built-in option `dvc exp run --set-param` (`-S`) is provided as a shortcut.
 It takes an existing param name and value, and updates the file on-the-fly before execution.

 ```dvc
 $ cat params.yaml